sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-1-preface.rst

    :prefix: 1-1-
    :start: 1

-Getting Started
+Preface
 ===============

 ..	index::
 	single: license

-`How to Program in Java` is an adaption of the CS Awesome book created by Dr. Beryl Hoffman, Associate Professor of Computer Science at Elms College, MA.
-CSAwesome is a free AP CS A curriculum that was created in 2019 by adapting the AP CS A Java Review e-book written by Dr. Barbara Ericson, Assistant Professor of Information at University of Michigan.

-`How to Program in Java` was developed by Dr. Linda Seiter and Dr. Daniel Palmer, Professors of Computer Science at John Carroll
-University.
-The textbook shifts emphasis away from the AP exam in order to provide a general introduction to Java programming suitable for college-level curriculum.
+**How to Program in Java** is an interactive textbook designed to introduce fundamental concepts in software application development using the Java programming language.
+This textbook includes an early introduction to graphics and animation using a simple turtle graphics library.
 The chapter material is flexible enough to support both objects-early and objects-late approaches.

+**How to Program in Java** is an adaption of the **CS Awesome** book created by Dr. Beryl Hoffman, Associate Professor of Computer Science at Elms College, MA.
+**CS Awesome** is a free AP CS A curriculum that was created in 2019 by adapting the AP CS A Java Review e-book written by Dr. Barbara Ericson, Assistant Professor of Information at University of Michigan.
+**How to Program in Java** was subsequently developed by Dr. Linda Seiter and Dr. Daniel Palmer, Professors of Computer Science at John Carroll University, to evolve the curriculum to be suitable for a college-level course.

 .. |form| raw:: html